ChrisBellew/payments-engine/README.md

 ### Disputes

 I've assumed that only deposits can be disputed, not withdrawals.
+I'm not sure why a withdrawal would be disputed.

 I've assumed that the same deposit can be disputed multiple times, as long is it resolved between each dispute.